aws-lug/aws-lug-meetups/README.md

 Repo for all things related to the AWS User Group Liverpool

 ## Ways of Working
-We are intending the repo and broader GitHub tooling to provide a transparent way of communicating the organisers intentions and the commmunities goals.
+We are intending the repo and broader GitHub tooling to provide a transparent way of communicating the organisers intentions and the communities goals.
 This is intended as a start to allow the group as a whole to help direct the way the meetings are run.
 This is a first attempt at outlining our tooling and approach.
-Feel free to raise a PR and suggest any chnges you think would help.
+Feel free to raise a PR and suggest any changes you think would help.

 ### Issues